 To keep the purple braised red cabbage theme going, I’ve used red onions instead of normal ones in this recipe.
 I also substituted my homemade blackcurrant vinegar for the apple cider vinegar I normally add.
 I’m aware that’s a pretty specialised ingredient, so I’ve stated apple cider vinegar in the recipe.

-I pretty much followed the recipe as given, but used red onions instead of normal ones and coconut oil instead of vegetable oil.
-I like to get healthy ingredients in where I can.
-I also gave it my own little twist by substituting my homemade blackcurrant vinegar for the cider vinegar stated in the recipe.
-The apple was one from my mother’s garden, which along with the red cabbage grown in Cornwall gave the dish a distinctive Cornish identity.
+To fry the onions, I’ve gone with coconut oil as I like to get healthy ingredients in where I can.
+But please use rapeseed or sunflower oil if you prefer.
+The apple was one from my mother’s garden, which along with the red cabbage grown in Cornwall gives this dish a distinctive Cornish identity.

 Talking of healthy ingredients, red cabbage is highly regarded for its beneficial properties.
 It’s a phytonutrient treasure trove with masses of vitamins, flavanoids and sulphur compounds.
 Who needs pills when you can eat this stuff.

 CT got home from work and collapsed in a chair.
 He perked up no end, however, when he heard braised red cabbage was on the menu.
 It would have been a perfect accompaniment to the lentil and Brazil nut roast I made at the weekend.
 But it’s also very nice with baked potatoes, which is how we had it that evening.